cognominal/breadcrumbs/README.md

 ## Menus and commands

-As I want to create a breadcrumb bar to navigate parse trees I must understand the code.
+As I want to create a dedicated breadcrumb bar to navigate parse trees I must understand the code.